xiaosuhu/midas-ai-in-research/docs/04_ethics_privacy.md

 - Skewed or unrepresentative training datasets
 - Historical inequities embedded in source data
 - Sampling biases in web-scale corpora
-- Annotation biases in crowdsourced labels (Mehrabi et al., 2021)
+- Annotation biases in crowdsourced labels {cite}`Mehrabi2021SurveyBias`

 In biomedical and social research, such biases may lead to harmful misclassification, unequal model performance across demographic groups, or invalid scientific conclusions.